kulikov-dev/Avalonia.Localizer/README.md

  EnumDescriptionConverter.GetEnumDescription(SampleEnum.Car);
 ```
-Thanks to bindings we can change the locale in the runtime just with the one line of code:
+Thanks to bindings, we can change the locale in the runtime with just one line of code:
 ``` C#
 ProgramCore.Localizer.SwitchLanguage("en-US");
 ```